yeekian/tp/docs/UserGuide.md

 - **Format**: `add_grade i/MATRIC_NUMBER c/COMPONENT  s/SCORE`
 - **Parameters**:
   - `MATRIC_NUMBER`: The unique identifier of the student.
 It should start with "A", followed by 7 digits, and end with an uppercase letter (e.g., A1234567X)
-  - `COMPONENT`: The assignment or exam component.
+  - `COMPONENT`: The name of the grading component.
+Note that component name is case-insensitive, *i.e* `Test` is the same as `test`.
+    Moreover, whitespace after the component string is trimmed.
   - `SCORE`: The score to be recorded.
 Note that score cannot exceed the max score of the component.

 - **Example**: